 Name of Consortium: YPSA CEVEC Consortium

-Funded By: Global Community Engagement and Resilience Fund (GCERF)
+Funded by: Global Community Engagement and Resilience Fund (GCERF)

-Duration of the Project: July 2016 to December 2018
+Round 1: July 2016 to December 2018

 Background justification of project:

-Expected impact of the project
+Expected outcome of the project

 Categories of Target Population:

 - Drop out and unemployed Youth aged 18 to 35 years in Cox’s Bazar and Sitakund.

-- Women of Cox’s Bazar District
+- Women of Cox’s Bazar and Sitakund.

 The expected result of the Project